 I was initially prescribed methimazole to see if my levels would decrease.
 In almost a year that I've been on the medication and a few ultrasounds along the way, my levels have not decreased.
 Per my pre-consult with Dr. Shatul L. Parikh of Northwest ENT and Allergy, my surgery for thyroid removal will take place on Thursday, September 29, 2016.

 We all endure adversities, no one’s journey is easy.
-Graves’ disease is the 5th quarter in my game of life, and all I can do is win." – contributed by Jamal Londry-Jackson.
+Graves’ disease is the 5th quarter in my game of life, and all I can do is win." – Jamal Londry-Jackson.
 Pictured above with his mother Kathryn, aka "Mama Kat".

 My Diagnosis Story, contributed by Emma, age 17.
 Click here to read.